 ODID requires students who wish to take up paid employment to seek advice from their supervisors before taking up any such employment.
 Supervisors must be consulted on a termly basis to monitor that a proper balance is maintained between paid employment and academic course work.
-See: https://academic.admin.ox.ac.uk/policies/paid-word-guidelines-graduate-students
+See the paid work guidelines for Oxford graduate students for more information.